What does ASCEND Mean?

-How do I record the requested MP4 presentation?
+How do I record the requested MP4 or M4V pre-recorded presentation?

-Presentations must include slides and audio and be saved as a MP4 file.
-A document citing details and information on options and best practices is currently being made and will be available by the beginning of August.
+Presentations must include slides and audio and be saved as a MP4 or M4V file.
+A document citing details and information on options and best practices is available in the Resource Center.

 The presentation with audio can be created in a number of ways, including PowerPoint, PDF, etc. The benefit to prerecording is that you can stop and re-record as necessary to improve the quality.

-- Presentation Recording Guide: For information on how to record, save, and reduce file size, check back in early August
+- Presentation Recording Guide: For information on how to record, save, and reduce file size, check the Resource Center.

 - Presentation File Type & Maximum Size: Presentations must be saved as one MP4 file with a maximum file size of 500mb.
 This file will include both the slides and the audio.
 File compression is highly recommended.
 Please allow ample time for uploading as large files may take 20-30 minutes to upload, depending on file size and upload speed.